 Outlet Diversity.
-The Notice (at ¶ 74) discusses the fact that many of its ownership rules have been stated in terms of outlet diversity-the number of independently owned media outlets or "voices" in a market.
-As explained in Section I.C., it is critical for the Commission to consider the full range of outlets available to consumers when evaluating the media marketplace from either a competition or diversity standpoint.
-When evaluating the number of separately owned outlets or "voices" for purposes of its multiple and cross-ownership rules, the Commission must consider the "voices" of all media that contribute to competition and diversity in a given geographic area, 112 not only the voices within a single service.
-113 To do otherwise will programming networks-the FCC's most recent count found 565 national programming networks and 101 regional networks, up from 283 national networks and 75 regional networks just a few years earlier.
-See Annual Assessment of the Status of Competition in the Market for the Delivery of Video Programming, Thirteenth Annual Report, 24 FCC Rcd 542, ¶¶ 20-21 (2009) ("13th Annual Video Competition Report"); Annual Assessment of the Status of Competition in the Market for the Delivery of Video Programming, Sixth Annual Report, 15 FCC Rcd 978 ¶ 16 (2000).
+The Notice (at ¶ 74) discusses the fact that many of its consumers when evaluating the media marketplace from either a competition or diversity standpoint.
+When evaluating the number of separately owned outlets or consider the "voices" of all media that contribute to competition and diversity in a given geographic area,112 not only the voices within a single service.113 To do otherwise will programming networks-the FCC's most recent count found 565 national programming networks and 101 regional networks, up from 283 national networks and 75 regional networks just a few years earlier.
+See Annual Assessment of the Status of Competition in the Market for the Delivery of Video Programming, Thirteenth Annual Report, 24 FCC Rcd 542, ¶¶ 20-21 (2009) ("13th Annual Video Competition Report"); Annual Assessment of the Status of Competition in the Market for the Delivery of Video Programming, Thirteenth Annual Report"); Annual Assessment of the Status of Competition in the Market for the Delivery of Video Programming, Sixth Annual Report, 15 FCC Rcd 978 ¶ 16 (2000).